XueqiWang/SW-CRT_tutorial/README.md

-The current folder includes two subfolders of data and code for the Connect-Home Analysis and Heart Health Now (HHN) Analysis in the article “Analysis of cross-sectional stepped-wedge cluster randomized trials: A tutorial using marginal models” by Turner et al.
+The current folder includes two subfolders of data and code for the Connect-Home Analysis and Heart Health Now (HHN) Analysis in the article “Analysis of stepped-wedge cluster randomized trials: A tutorial using marginal models” by Turner et al.

 Each of the two subfolders "Connect-Home" and "HHN" contains a README file.